Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Introduction

-In this paper, we present \emph{DDAVS}, a two-stage framework that first disentangles audio semantics and then performs delayed bidirectional alignment with visual features.
-Specifically, in the audio disentanglement stage, we propose to use learnable queries to extract multiple audio semantics and perform cross-attention conditioned on a pre-built multi-class prototype memory bank comprising single-source audio embeddings (Fig.~\hyperref[fig:method_compare]{2(c)}).
-This anchors the extracted semantics to the bank’s structured and stable semantic space, infusing the bank's knowledge and facilitating subsequent alignment.
-During the training, we additionally introduce contrastive learning, where the anchor is a single audio semantic derived from the clean audio input, the positive is the corresponding audio semantic derived from the waveform augmented audio input, and the negative is other audio semantics derived from the clean and augmented audio inputs.
-The motivation is to enhance the distinguishability of disentangled audio semantics and improve robustness to audio inputs.
-During the alignment stage, we perform delayed bidirectional cross-attention to align audio and visual modalities (Fig.~\hyperref[fig:method_compare]{2(f)}).
+In this paper, we present DDAVS, a framework for audio-visual segmentation that leverages disentangled audio semantics to enable delayed bidirectional alignment (\cref{fig:method_compare}{(c)}).
+Our approach proceeds in two stages.
+First, in the audio disentanglement stage, we use learnable queries to extract multiple audio semantics and perform cross-attention conditioned on a pre-built multi-class prototype memory bank of single-source audio embeddings.
+This anchors the extracted semantics to a structured and stable space, infusing prior knowledge and facilitating subsequent alignment.
+Additionally, we integrate contrastive learning during training to enhance the discriminability and robustness of disentangled audio semantic anchors.
+Second, in the alignment stage, unlike methods that apply cross-attention across all network layers (e.g., \cref{fig:method_compare}(b)), our delayed bidirectional cross-attention operates exclusively in later layers to align audio and visual modalities.
 The delayed interaction filters low-level noise, while the bidirectional design enables symmetric cross-attention between audio and video, capturing mutual dependencies for precise segmentation.

-In summary, our technical contributions are as follows: \begin{itemize} \item We propose an AVS framework with disentangled audio semantics and a delayed bidirectional alignment for precise segmentation in challenging scenarios such as multi-source, subtle, distant, or off-screen sounds. \item We propose an audio disentanglement method that anchors query-extracted audio semantics to a prototype memory bank for global consistency, and uses contrastive learning to enhance discriminability and robustness. \item We propose an audio-visual alignment method using cascaded bidirectional cross-attention to enhance inter-modal interaction and delayed alignment for precise high-level correspondence while reducing low-level noise. \item Experiments on the AVS-Objects and VPO benchmarks demonstrate that DDAVS consistently outperforms previous methods especially in challenging scenarios. \end{itemize}
+In summary, our technical contributions are as follows: \begin{itemize} \item We propose an AVS framework with delayed bidirectional alignment via disentangled Audio Semantics for precise segmentation in challenging scenarios such as multi-source, subtle, distant, or off-screen sounds. \item We propose an audio disentanglement module that anchors query-extracted audio semantics to a prototype memory bank for global consistency, and uses contrastive learning to enhance discriminability and robustness. \item We propose an audio-visual alignment module using cascaded bidirectional cross-attention to enhance inter-modal interaction and delayed alignment for precise high-level correspondence while reducing low-level noise. \item Experiments on AVS-Objects and VPO benchmarks demonstrate that DDAVS consistently outperforms prior methods especially in challenging scenarios. \end{itemize}